-The design of the Calera Creek wetland restoration is divided into six zones.
 In Zone 1, two outlets from the treatment plant will be constructed in Zone 1.
 Primary discharge will occur through a 36-inch-diameter, high-density, polyethylene (HDPE) pipe and energy dispersion structure ("bubble-up") downstream and north of the access road to the treatment plant.
 The secondary discharge will be located near the northeast corner of the property, again through an 18-inch-diameter HDPE pipe and bubble up.
 From the secondary outlet, tertiary-treated water would move slowly across an area planted with wetland forest, scrub-shrub and persistent emergent species.
 Portions of this area are underlain by the archaelogical site.
 Microdepressions will be constructed only where there is adequate soil to protect archaelogical middens.
+At the south and west edge of this relatively flat area, a low berm will be constructed to retain water and a wier will control the outlet at 64'-0".
+This reach of the stream is very flat as the grade is only 0.1 percent over its 820 feet length.